developer-zebra/developer-zebra-site/src/devicecentral/3-1/guide/about/index.md

   </tr>
 </table>
 -->
-Device Central supports Pairing/Unpairing of all Bluetooth peripherals that follow the Bluetooth standards.
+Device Central supports pairing/unpairing of all Bluetooth peripherals that follow the Bluetooth standards.

+<p><i>Exception: Unpairing a Bluetooth Scanner peripheral is currently not supported.
+Zebra Bluetooth scanners act as a master device which controls the pairing and connection with mobile computers.
+These Bluetooth scanners have the re-connect feature which may be initiated on the scanner itself.
+Therefore, unpairing the Bluetooth scanner from a mobile computer will not remove the paired information completely.
+To address this, pressing the re-connect button on the Bluetooth scanner will re-establish the pairing and connection with mobile computers.</i></p>

 <br><br><br>